otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   </message>
 ```

-The service responds with a Prekey Publication message, this time not attached
+The service responds with a "Prekey Ensemble Retrieval" message if there are
-to a DAKE-3 message and without the Prekey MAC field:
+prekey ensembles's values on storage:

 ```
   <message